By: John Mancini on July 24th, 2018

 This raises the core questions that must be addressed by every information professional -- 1) Is my platform secure?
 2) Do I know where my content is?
 3) How am I securing it?
 And 4) Do I have intelligence about my content?

 On the product side, OpenText announced the availability of OT2, code-named “Project Banff” and mentioned at last year's conference.
 The platform brings together intelligent automation, security, and EIM applications.
 It’s a self-service, hybrid platform that will allow users to access pre-built, hybrid applications that integrate deeply with their existing OpenText solutions, and brings together microservices for content collaboration, security, process automation, and analytics.
 Developers will be able to use either low-code or native development environments to build custom applications more quickly.
 One last theme mentioned by a number of speakers -- "Using Data for Good."
 The examples highlighted included a project using sentiment analysis to distill the complexities of the G7 Summit into manageable themes and actions.
-The tool is rather fun to play with (HERE).
 In the current somewhat unsettled security and privacy environment, specifically finding and highlighting the beneficial impact of technology on individual lives strikes me as a worthwhile endeavor for all of us in the information management space.

 About John Mancini